 As a result of this favorable review, the center received a three-year renewal award in 1997.
+In September 2000, the center received a two-year extension of the project and budget periods to September 30, 2002.

-While it is very difficult to follow all of the positive impacts of the research, training, and technology transfer activities of the center, estimates show that cost savings due to technology innovation are more than ten dollars for each dollar expended through the center.
-After ten years of research through the center, utilization of vegetation in the remediation and/or stabilization of contaminated soil is becoming a widely used technology.
+While it is very difficult to follow all of the positive impacts of the research, training, and technology transfer activities of the center, estimates show that cost savings due to technology innovation are more than 10 dollars for each dollar expended through the center.
+After 11 years of research through the center, utilization of vegetation in the remediation and/or stabilization of contaminated soil is becoming a widely used technology.
 The number of contractors actively incorporating vegetation into remediation processes is growing rapidly and the number of field sites where vegetation is part of the solution is increasing exponentially.
 Field studies often show cost savings of more than 60% compared to conventional pump-and-treat technology.
 This savings has caught the attention of those who are responsible for remediation within federal agencies and the private sector.